Skip to main content

 Arkansas runs supervised probate as the default, meaning the court is involved at every step of the process — hearings for executor appointment, asset inventories, accounting reports, and final distributions.
 That procedural overhead is what drives both the cost and the timeline of Arkansas probate.
 It's also why living trusts are popular here: they bypass the court entirely.

 Arkansas has a generous small-estate threshold of $100,000.
-Estates under that line can use the small estate affidavit procedure, which is a form rather than a court case — most families can handle it without an attorney.
+Estates under that line can use the Affidavit for Collection of Small Estate by Distributee procedure, which is a form rather than a court case — most families can handle it without an attorney.
 For estates above the threshold, formal probate generally benefits from counsel because of the procedural overhead, even when nothing is contested.
 The Arkansas probate calculator estimates total costs based on estate value.

 In Arkansas, the situations where retaining counsel is typically worth the cost are: blended families with children from prior relationships; ownership of a business, rental property, or significant investment assets; special-needs dependents who need a special-needs trust to preserve benefits; substantial property held in multiple states.
 If none of these describe your situation, the simpler online and DIY tools are often enough.